melhamin/STARS/README.md

     - [Download and install Python](https://www.python.org/downloads/)

 3. Install the webdriver:
-    - If you want to use Safari, run the following command in you terminal:
+    - If you want to use Safari, run the following command in the terminal:
         ```sh
         safaridriver --enable
         ```